wubw/BinweiBlog/2019/azure_security.rst

 Web Application Firewall

-* optional addition to Azure Applicaiton Gateway
+* Optional addition to Azure Applicaiton Gateway
 * Provides a web application firewall solution
-* Implements CRS 3.0 by default (2.2.9 also available)
+* Implements CRS 3.0 by default (2.2.9 also available) (Core Rule Set)
 * Rules can be disabled on an individual basis if required
 * Detection or prevention mode